 Due to the risk of miscarriage or complications being higher in the 1st trimester or before 20 weeks, some people recommend that you keep your pregnancy a secret.

 This is completely up to you.
-There’s no hard and fast rules about when you should people you’re expecting.
+There are no hard and fast rules about when you should people you’re expecting.
 Do what you feel comfortable with and tell who you want, when you want.

 3. You Need A Birth Plan